dineshrx/Face-Recognition/README.md

-# Face Detection using OpenCV and face_recognition
+# Face Detection using HOG and CNN

 This repository contains a Python script to detect faces in an image using OpenCV and the `face_recognition` library.
 ## Output